mgkimsal/RjhRedbean/README.md

 INSTALLATION
 ------------

-RjhRedbean is not available in packagist just yet.
-I will work on that shortly.
+RjhRedbean is now available in packagist as richardjh/rjhredbean.
-For now you have to add the git repository to your composer configuration in order to install RjhRedbean.

-Edit your main /composer.json file to look like this:
+Edit your main composer.json file to look like this:

 	{
 		"name": "zendframework/skeleton-application",